 IF YOU NEED:

-a time tracking tool that helps with establishing efficient work habits
+a time tracking tool that helps establish efficient work habits

-Being familiar with your working pattern – knowing your productivity peak hours and what time of the day you're the most efficient at – is crucial for getting the most out of your work day.
+Being familiar with your working patterns – knowing your productivity peak hours and what time of the day you're most efficient at – is crucial for getting the most out of your work day.

 The DeskTime time tracking app offers personalized feedback that includes productivity and efficiency analysis.
-With the help of these insights you can adjust at what time you start/finish working, how often and when you take breaks, and when is the best time for particular tasks according to your productivity levels.
-DeskTime also has an in-built Pomodoro timer that reminds you and your employees to take breaks.
+With the help of these insights, you can adjust at what time you start/finish working, how often and when you take breaks, and when the best time for particular tasks is according to your productivity levels.
+DeskTime also has a built-in Pomodoro timer that reminds you and your employees to take breaks.
 Regular pauses from working are crucial to avoid burnouts.

-Productivity and efficiency stats provided by DeskTime are also useful for spotting unproductive work patterns of employees.
+Productivity and efficiency stats provided by DeskTime are also useful for spotting unproductive work patterns in employees.
 It allows managers to catch potential issues before they've grown out of control and address them accordingly.
-Whether employees need more flexibility with their working time or maybe their workload is too heavy – DeskTime reports can help notice such things.
+Whether employees need more flexibility with their working time or their workload is too heavy, DeskTime reports can help notice such things.

 The Tick time tracking app also offers reports on its tracked data.
 However, the app doesn't provide any feedback on efficiency or productivity.
 Tick does create reports on specific employees or particular projects if needed, which can be useful in project management.
 However, for the purpose of building efficient working habits in a company as well as individually, DeskTime will be a better fit.